atykhonov/google-translate/README.md

 (see
 [Echo Area](http://www.gnu.org/software/emacs/manual/html_node/elisp/The-Echo-Area.html)).
 In
 case of `popup` the translation outputs to the popup tooltip using `popup` package.
-In case of `kill-ring' the translation outputs to the kill ring.
-And in case of `current-buffer' the translation outputs to the current buffer.
+In case of `kill-ring` the translation outputs to the kill ring.
+And in case of `current-buffer` the translation outputs to the current buffer.
 If you would like output translation to the Echo Area you would probably like to increase it because only part of translation could be visible there with the default settings.
 To